jestjs/jest/docs/ManualMocks.md

 Although autogeneration of mocks is convenient, there are behaviors it misses, such as [fluent interfaces](http://martinfowler.com/bliki/FluentInterface.html).
 Furthermore, providing useful helpers on mock versions of a module, especially a core module, promotes reuse and can help to hide implementation details.

 Manual mocks are defined by writing a module in a `__mocks__/` subdirectory immediately adjacent to the module.
-When a manual mock exists for a given module, Jest's module system will just use that instead of trying to automatically generating a mock.
+When a manual mock exists for a given module, Jest's module system will just use that instead of trying to automatically generate a mock.

 Here's a contrived example where we have a module that provides a summary of all the files in a given directory.